LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/Custom_Inner_Stepper/Description.rst

       * *vR* -- the value of the dependent variable vector :math:`v(t_R)`.

    **Return value:**
-      An :c:type:`MRIStepInnerResetFn` should return 0 if successful, a positive value if a recoverable error occurred, or a negative value if it failed unrecoverably.
+      An :c:type:`MRIStepInnerResetFn` should return 0 if successful, or a nonzero value upon failure.

    **Example codes:**
       * ``examples/arkode/CXX_parallel/ark_diffusion_reaction_p.cpp``